jostylr/pieceful-programming/src/underpipes.md

 ### Dot

-This is a special command that assumes the first argument is an object.
-If the . is followed by text, then it is assumed to be a property name and, if there are more than one arguments, a method that gets fed those arguments.
-If nothing follows the dot, then we assume property access with each argument after the first being a property name subsequentially.

-`.(obj, prop1, prop2, prop3)` equivalent to `obj.prop1.prop2.prop3` while
+Dot is designed to access properties and methods of an object.
+The first argument in the final command should be an object to access with all but, possibly, the final arguments being string accessors (after evaling).
+The final argument is an array if the thing is a method and then it gets applied to that array.

+The shorthand syntax presented here allows for raw name property access and is designed for a pipe incoming input of the object.
+It makes no sense to have it outside of a pipe.

-`.join(obj, arg1, arg2)` is equivalent to `obj.join(arg1, arg2)`.
+`obj | .prop1.prop2.method(arg1, arg2)` should be equivalent to `dot(obj,

-The method command expects the method name first, then the object, and then the arguments.
-This is so that we can bind the pipe input into the second slot and then we can accommodate this whether it is in a pipe or not.
+prop1, prop2, method, [arg1, arg2])`.

+If there is no text between the dot and the command, then we simply pass the args into the dot command.
+Not much of a savings.

     function parseDot (p,terminator) {
         let start = p.ind-1;
+        let cmd = 'dot';
         let args = p.f.textArgs(p, terminator);
         let end = p.ind-1;
-        let cmd, bind;
         if (args[0]) {
-            cmd = 'methodCall';
+            let props = args.shift().value.
+                split('.').
+                map( el => el.trim()).
+                map(el => {return {value:el};} );
+            if (p.text[end] === cpar) {
+                props.push({cmd : 'array', args });
+            }
-            bind = 1;
+            args = props;
-            _"return piece:bind";
         } else {
             args.shift();
-            cmd = 'propertyAccess';
+        }
         _"return piece";
-        }
     }

 ### Comment